UK Pension Transfer to New Zealand - The Definitive Guide

 How can I withdraw money from my QROPS account?

-Once you reach the UK’s minimum pension age (currently 55), you can receive the money requested from your QROPS account (as a one-off payment, as a regular income or as a combination of both).
-There are other circumstances where you can have an early entitlement to your money, for example, retiring early due to ill-health.
+Once you reach NMPA, you can receive the money requested from your QROPS account (as a one-off payment, as a regular income or as a combination of both).
+You can have an early entitlement to your money if you are , retiring early due to ill health.

 Will I pay fees to transfer my UK pension to New Zealand?

 Yes and No. It depends on how you initiate the transaction and who the QROPS manager is.
-While you will almost certainly pay ongoing management fees to the QROPS administrator and perhaps investment fees to the funds management group, there may also be a one-off advisor fee and/or ongoing service fee for handling the transfer and providing advice.
-To know what you’ll pay, ask upfront about the potential fees that will be charged to transfer the money and provide ongoing investment advice including how much it is sensible to spend each year throughout retirement
+While you will almost certainly pay on-going management fees to the QROPS administrator and perhaps investment fees to the funds management group, there may also be a one-off advisor fee and/or on-going service fee for handling the transfer and providing advice.
+To know what you’ll pay, ask upfront about the potential fees that will be charged to transfer the money and provide on-going investment advice (including how much it is sensible to spend each year throughout retirement without spending all your QROPS fund whilst you are still relying on it to provide you with income).

 What happens if I transfer to an overseas scheme that is not a QROPS?